Nike Renew Ride 2 review and lab test

 Nike-Renew-Ride-Front.jpg

-That’s why it came as a huge surprise that me that these are so damn narrow.
+That’s why it came as a huge surprise to me that these are so damn narrow.
 I thought I’d accidentally ordered a child’s shoe for my US 10 feet.
 But no, the Renew Ride 2 is so tight that my foot bulges out between the tongue and the lacing.

 Weirdly, when running it doesn’t feel as bad as when you first put it on, but it’s still not a great sensation.
 So, order at least half a size up.